bluthej/codebook/docs/pipelines.md

 Most services in this space are closed-source, cloud-based commercial services available for free to researchers.
 [Wandb](https://wandb.ai/) and [Neptune](https://neptune.ai/) record machine learning results.
 [Gigantum](https://gigantum.com) keeps a rich log of jupyter notebook executions. `datalad` is libre software that can [record and document dataset manipulations](http://docs.datalad.org/en/stable/generated/man/datalad-run.html).
 ```

 A more full-featured way of doing this is to use a specialized tool to post results to a centralized database.
 Most of the offerings in this space are cloud-based commercial services.
 You post your results---whether scalars, whole tables, figures, etc.---to a centralized server through a bit of python code, and it takes care of versioning.
 In the screenshot below, I used [wandb.ai](https://wandb.ai/) to record the outcome of a machine learning pipeline.
-The record tells me what command that was run, the git hash, meta-information about which computer was used to run the pipeline, as well as the outcome.
+The record tells me what command was run, the git hash, meta-information about which computer was used to run the pipeline, as well as the outcome.
 There is no ambiguity about provenance.

 ```{figure} figures/wandb.png
 ---